 The monitoring networks were designed by evaluating data sources provided by DWR, including the California Statewide Groundwater Elevation Monitoring (CASGEM) Program, the USGS, participating counties, and private landowners.
-The monitoring network consists of wells that are already being used for monitoring in the Basin.
-Additional wells are being added, and there is the potential for installing new dedicated monitoring wells through DWR's Technical Support Services program.
+The proposed monitoring network consists of wells that are already being used for monitoring in the Basin, but there are also current spatial data gaps in the Basin monitoring network.
+Additional wells are being added, and there is the potential for installing new dedicated monitoring wells through funding provided by DWR's Technical Support Services program.
+Most wells in the monitoring network are measured on either a semi-annual or annual schedule.
+Historical measurements have been entered into the Basin Data Management System (DMS), and future data will also be stored in the Basin DMS.